Dr Kai Syng Tan FRSA SFHEA

 -film/video/media and locative art

-Kai is also Artist in Residence and Visiting Research Fellow at King's College London, and UK Research and Innovation and Arts and Humanities Research Council Peer Review College Member.
+Kai joined Manchester School of Art as Senior Lecturer in 2019.
+Her Executive Arts Leadership MA/MFA (2022) will gather change makers to re-imagine ‘leadership’.
+She is also UK Research and Innovation and Arts and Humanities Research Council Peer Review College Member.
 In addition, she is Co-Founder and Co-Manager of the Neurodiversity In/And Creative Research network (125 members in first month), Trustee for Music In Detention, Founder and Lead of RUN!
 RUN!
 RUN!, Co-Founder and Manager of the 70-member Running Cultures Research Group, Research Committee Member + Creative and Cultural Consultant of UK Adult ADHD Network (for mental health professionals), Advisor to PsychART (linking psychiatry, creativity and the arts, funded by Royal College of Psychiatry), and Visual and Communications Consultant for Philbeat (Singapore creative company).

 AWARDS & HIGHLIGHTS

 -2019: Official Selection, Arts & Humanities Research Council (AHRC) Research in Film Award

 -2018: National Coordinating Centre for Public Engagement Images Competition Award for 'Culture Change'

 -2018: Tier 1 Exceptional Talent Visa (Arts Council England/Home office)

 -2018: AHRC Leadership Fellowship grant shortlist (invited to respond)

 -2017: Invited speaker.
 BBC Radio 3 Free Thinking on running and thinking